username12426/SSA_SST_DETECTION/README.md

   - Filter Tests Code is partly implemented in the Detection Code.
 The Filter test was a try what would be possible to detect in an image.
-In its current setup can find satellites that are not visible to the human eye, but the filter is so sensitive it will be very prone to error due to changing light cosditions and it will probably not work on different cameras (not tested)
+In its current setup can find satellites that are not visible to the human eye, but the filter is so sensitive it will be very prone to error due to changing light conditions and it will probably not work on different cameras (not tested)

   Objects: